 Lymphedema is the build-up of fluids in your body.
-It can cause an arm or leg to swell up and become painful.
-The disorder is lifelong.
+It can cause an arm, leg, or other area of your body to swell and become painful.
+The disorder is usually lifelong.

-Lymphedema may start 6 - 8 weeks after surgery or after radiation treatment for cancer.
+Lymphedema may start 6 to 8 weeks after surgery or after radiation treatment for cancer.

 It can also start very slowly after your cancer treatment is over.
-You may not notice symptoms until 18 - 24 months after treatment.
+You may not notice symptoms for 18 to 24 months after treatment.
 Sometimes it can take years to develop.

 Even a small infection or injury can cause lymphedema to start.

-Use your arm with lymphedema for everyday activities, such as combing your hair, bathing, dressing, and eating.
-But, be careful not to overwork your arm or leg.
+Use your arm that has lymphedema for everyday activities, such as combing your hair, bathing, dressing, and eating.
 Rest this arm above the level of your heart 2 or 3 times a day while you are lying down.

-Clean the skin of your arm or leg every day.
+Every day, clean the skin of your arm or leg that has lymphedema.
 Use lotion to keep your skin moist.
 Check your skin every day for any changes.

-Do not put too much pressure on your arm or leg.
+Do not put too much pressure on your arm or leg with lymphedema.

-Living with lymphedema can be very hard.
-Ask your doctor about a special physical therapist who can tell you about:
+Living with lymphedema can be hard.
+Ask your doctor about visiting a physical therapist who can teach you about:

-Wear your compression sleeve during the day, but you may remove it at night.
-Always make sure you get the right size.
+Wear your compression sleeve during the day.
+Remove it at night.
+Make sure you get the right size.

-Wear a compression sleeve when traveling by air if you fly a lot, or for long flights.
+Wear a compression sleeve when traveling by air.
 If possible, keep your arm above the level of your heart during long flights.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.